 The sign for this business still hangs above its former location in the Shipley's Grant shopping center.
 A Tale of Two Cities blog post titled ‘Big Bet Goes Bad’ reported both the store’s promising opening in November 2008 and its closing three years later.
 Former Wine Cellar owner Eric Stein said he closed his doors in late July.
 He still operates a similar establishment on Freetown Road called Decanter Fine Wines.

-Rumors about this Long Reach village center store closing stretch back to April, but company officials denied the store was being considered for closure through the summer.
+stretch back to April, but company officials denied the store was being considered for closure through the summer.
 Local food blog HowChow reported the closing of the Safeway in Long Reach when the news officially broke in early October.
 The store closed for good on Nov.
 5 and a company spokesperson told the Howard County Times that the closing was based on performance.

 This restaurant featured Asian cuisine served buffet style.
 According to the restaurant’s website, it occupied a location on Stanford Boulevard for the past 14 years.
 HowChow reported the closing in early November and said the location will be the new home for Mango Grove, which specializes in vegetarian Indian food.